ConorWalsh18/MyResumeWebsite/README.md

 ## Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.

-Use `ng build --prod --output-path docs` to create deployable code for GitHub Pages.

 ## Running unit tests